CAISO: Sex and Gender Justice

 The Equal Opportunity Commission and Tribunal safeguard rights by receiving, conciliating, and adjudicating complaints of discrimination in accommodation, service provision, education and employment, on specific grounds.
 There is no cost or lawyer needed to file an EOC complaint.
 However, under the Act, the EOC can only receive complaints related to sex, race/ethnicity, disability, origin, religion and marital status.

 Those facing unfair discrimination because of age, because of a health condition (e.g. someone living with HIV, cancer, diabetes, facing a complicated pregnancy, or recovering from COVID-19), or because they are lesbian, gay, bisexual, transgender, or intersex are not accommodated by the equal opportunity machinery.
-As such, LGBTI+ people remain vulnerable to being discriminated against in relation to employment, housing, education, and when accessing goods or services such as health care.
+As such, LGBTQI+ people remain vulnerable to being discriminated against in relation to employment, housing, education, and when accessing goods or services such as health care.

 So how do we Add All Three?
 The EOC and the Office of the Attorney General have already drafted the legislative amendment to Add All Three.
-What’s needed is a cross-section and coalition of supportors to apply pressure on the AG to prioritise introducing this amendment.
+What’s needed is a cross-section and coalition of supporters to apply pressure on the AG to prioritise introducing this amendment.

 • List your organization as a champion